German and Turkish police bust crime ring at call center | DW | 19.12.2020

-In a joint operation, officers from Turkey and Germany have raided a Turkey-based call center and seized cash, gold and luxury cars.
+In a joint operation, officers from Turkey and Germany raided a Turkey-based call center and seized cash, gold, and luxury cars.
 The suspects allegedly posed as police to scam the elderly in Germany.

 Suspects at the call center allegedly posed as police officers and phoned elderly people in Germany to try and dupe them into handing over money and jewelry.